eMedicine Specialties > Ophthalmology > Lid

 Numerous options are available for the removal of xanthelasma palpebrarum, including surgical excision, argon and carbon dioxide laser ablation, chemical cauterization, electrodesiccation, and cryotherapy.

-• Doi recommends using a surgical microscope, undermining between the tumor and the orbicularis oculi with an 11 blade, raising the flap and carefully removing the tumor piece by piece with microscissors from the reverse side, and then suturing the flap with 7-0 nylon.1
+Doi recommends using a surgical microscope, undermining between the tumor and the orbicularis oculi with an 11 blade, raising the flap and carefully removing the tumor piece by piece with microscissors from the reverse side, and then suturing the flap with 7-0 nylon.[4]

-• In full-thickness excisions, the lower lid is more prone to prominent scarring, as the tissue tends to be thicker.
+In full-thickness excisions, the lower lid is more prone to prominent scarring, as the tissue tends to be thicker.
 Simple excision of larger lesions risks eyelid retraction, ectropion, or the need for more complicated reconstructive procedures.
-Xanthelasma removal has been incorporated into cosmetic surgery; however, extending the incisional limits of a routine blepharoplasty increases the risk for ectropion formation.
+When xanthelasma removal has been incorporated into routine blepharoplasty, extending the incisional limits increases the risk for ectropion or webbing.

-• Chemical cauterization: The use of chlorinated acetic acids has been found to be effective in the removal of xanthelasma.
+The use of chlorinated acetic acids has been found to be effective in the removal of xanthelasma.
 These agents precipitate and coagulate proteins and dissolve lipids.
-Monochloroacetic acid, dichloroacetic acid, and trichloroacetic acid have been used with good results.
-Haygood used less than 0.01 mL of 100% dichloroacetic acid with excellent results and minimal scarring.2
+Monochloroacetic acid, dichloroacetic acid, and trichloroacetic acid (TCA) have been used with good results.
+Haygood used less than 0.01 mL of 100% dichloroacetic acid with excellent results and minimal scarring.[7]
+TCA treatment has been advocated prior to surgical excision to cause initial shrinkage of the lesions.[8]
+Intralesional heparin sodium[9] and pingyangmycin[10] have been described for xanthelasma but are not yet conventional treatments.

 Further Outpatient Care